ankitnwemp/demo/README.md

 - Licensed under the MIT License.

 ## Third-Party Dependencies
-- Listed in `package.json` and `requirements.txt`.
+- Lists all third-party libraries and their licenses.

 ## Credits and Acknowledgments
-- Contributions from the open-source community.
+- Acknowledges contributors and third-party tools.